Kathybui732/pd-career-journal/career_journal/mod_2/week_1.md

 * What steps could you take to challenge those assumptions and find more facts to answer the question of what developers do?
     * google, asked mentors, asked instructors.
 * In addition to what a typical software developer life could look like, what do you want yours to include?
-    * you cuold be an instructor in software development.
-YOu could be trying to create diversity in software.
-You could be a consultant that knows the code of a softward, but are in charge or selling/being knowledgeable about the software.
+    * you could be an instructor in software development.
+You could be trying to create diversity in software.
+You could be a consultant that knows the code of a software, but are in charge or selling/being knowledgeable about the software.

 4. Prototype -- start creating solutions:
 * What is the basic threshold that your new career must meet after Turing?